sleepyskull/Ultra-Rumble-Hacks/README.md

   Step 4: Run the game and open MHUR.CT

-  Step 5: Attach CT file to MHUR.exe
+  Step 5: Attach CT file to the game

   Step 6: Toggle hacks and enjoy